-- At the Municipal and County level, all "Public Nuisance" incidents (e.g., atlarge dog incidents) and all "Public Threat" incidents that occur in Hyattsville. - At the Municipal and County level, all actions taken in response to the violations, including citations, animals reported by Hyattsville to PGCASD following "Public Threat" violations, an inventory of dogs identified as "Dangerous" by the County, and any animals under quarantine or confinement orders by the County. - All "Public Threat, Category 2" Public Safety Alerts issued. - All "City Agents", including the completed animal control training/orientation.
+- All "Public Nuisance" incidents (e.g., at-large dog incidents) and all "Public Threat" incidents that occur in Hyattsville based on the City and County database. - All actions taken in response to violations, including citations, animals reported by Hyattsville to PGCASD following "Public Threat" violations, an inventory of dogs identified as "Dangerous" by the County, and any animals under quarantine or confinement orders by the County within the municipal boundaries of Hyattsville. - All "Public Threat, Category 2" Public Safety Alerts issued within municipal Hyattsville. - All "Animal Control Liaisons", along with their completed animal control training/orientation.